top of page

 After delivering the Power of Stories tour in Suffolk, through Aspire Black Suffolk CIC (with thanks to the support from Arts Council England, Suffolk County Council, the Association for Suffolk Museums, Moyse's Hall Museum, the Food Museum, and Britten Pears Arts), I stepped down as a director of the organisation.

-Aspire still exists as an organisation, and I focus on my own work in consulting clients in inclusive engagement, outreach, storytelling and communications.
 It's a new area of work, which is very much needed.
 Leaving Aspire was a difficult and sad decision, as it had been my baby.
-Nonetheless, I had personal responsibilities to focus on, and cultural project funding don't always provide a sustainable income.
-Th funding landscape has bever been so competitive.
+Nonetheless, I had personal responsibilities to focus on, and cultural project funding doesn't always provide a sustainable income.

 bottom of page